 22. Railway Line

 On Good Friday, 30 March 2018, the golden age of steam returned to Broadway, 58 years after the last train pulled out of its picturesque old station.
 Broadway's station was demolished by British Rail in 1963.
 Since 2009 volunteer workers of the Gloucestershire Warwickshire Railway (GWR) have been painstakingly rebuilding the station and restoring it to its former glory.
-As at March 2019 the main station building on platform 1, which is in keeping with the original, is fully operational.
-It includes a booking hall, toilet facilities and refreshment room – a new addition for the 2019 season.
+As at March 2020 the main station building on platform 1, which is in keeping with the original, is fully operational.
+It includes a booking hall, toilet facilities and a refreshment room.

 However, there is much more to be done.
-The footbridge span is in place, and the steelwork for the steps was installed in February 2019.
-Work to complete the steps will continue through the year.
-Platform 2 has been constructed, but is not currently in use.
-The signal box on the platform is complete, and the railway’s signalling engineers are engaged in connecting up the signals and points.
+The footbridge is not in use: the span and staircase steelwork are in place and the staircase treads have been fitted.
+Work to complete the staircase side panels will continue through the year.
+Platform 2 has been constructed but is not yet available for use.
+The signal box is complete, and the railway’s signalling engineers are engaged in connecting up the signals and points.

-A blog giving details of the work at Broadway station can be found at: https://friendsofbroadwaystation.blogspot.com/
+A Blog giving details of our work at Broadway station can be found at: https://friendsofbroadwaystation.blogspot.com/